emissary-ingress/emissary/reference/core/tls.md

 - [Server Name Indication (SNI)](../../../user-guide/sni)
 - [TLS Origination](../../tls/origination)

+In addition, users of the Ambassador Edge Stack can take advantage of the [Host CRD](/reference/host-crd) to expose the Ambassador Edge Stack.

 ## TLSContext

 You control TLS configuration in Ambassador Edge Stack using `TLSContext` resources.
 Multiple `TLSContext`s can be defined in your cluster and can be used for any combination of TLS use cases.